paulstefanort/lonestarphp-2012/2012-06-29-cal-evans-normal-awesome.md

 	- discussion of contributions of various developers
 - The Writers
 	- discussion of _ZF Daily_
-	- mention of Rob Allen's blog ("definitive tutorial on PHP")
+	- mention of Rob Allen’s blog ("definitive tutorial on PHP")
 	- mention of [phpdeveloper.org](http://phpdeveloper.org) and _Planet PHP_
 - The Leaders
 	- mention of _Dallas PHP_